paladini-qa/calculex/README.md

 # Welcome Calculex 👋

-An app to calculate all of your problems
+An simple app to calculate all of your problems

 ## Get started